LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 * Time Series
 * Other

-You can ignore `has_children` - that stays the same. `nav_order` determines the order in which the pages are displayed in the section.
-We are aiming for alphabetical order, so please try to select an appropriate order so things are alphabetical within category.
+You can ignore `has_children` - that stays the same.
+You can also ignore `nav_order` - leaving this at 1 for everything will put everything in alphabetical order.

 ## Introduction